KansasCityWomeninTechnology/LearningResources/glossary.md

 **Event Handler** - Managing how your web page reacts to "events."
 Events could include being clicked, keys being pressed, mouse moving over or off of an element and much more.

-**Front-End Architecture** - Organization of code and project files (usually HTML, CSS, JavaScript).
+**Front-End Architecture** - Organization of code and project files (usually HTML, CSS, JavaScript & images).
 The benefit of good architecture is efficient and maintainable code.

 **Full-Stack** - If someone tells you they are a full-stack developer then that person is saying she has the ability to code user interfaces (front-end), middleware(operating environments and interfaces), and back-end support (like the database or utilities where the underlying code is stored.